Why AI Adoption Stalls — And the Waves Model That Breaks Through It

 Incentive (reward-led)

 18. Bonus or OKR tie-in.
 For senior managers and above, a meaningful percentage of variable comp tied to team-level AI-driven productivity gains.
-One CEO we work with described this as “the moment the executive team stopped pretending and started using.”
+The fastest single way to convert a sceptical executive team.

 Feedback Loops